garretreichenbach/effortless-fabric/README.md

 If any of these bothers you particularly, please open a github issue (or Pull request :-))

 * Placing torches or other attachable items is not well-tested and most probably buggy.
+* Cannot place double-slabs, and making a stair of slabs doesn't work as one would probably expect.
 * When replacing blocks, will not replace a block of same type but with different Blockstate.
 E.g. when placing stairs, will not "rotate" an existing stair block.
 * No "randomizer bag".
 Might support Shulker chests as stand-in somewhen.